-Please note that all undergraduate students (freshman and transfer, as well as exchange students who are interested in taking English or math courses) must take English and math tests to assist academic advisors with course registration and accurate course placement.
-Testing is mandatory and will be conducted during Orientation.
-No preparation is necessary for these tests.
+Please note that all ALI and all undergraduate students (freshman and transfer, as well as exchange students who are interested in taking English or math courses) must take English and math tests to assist academic advisors with course registration and accurate course placement.

 Graduate students should contact their graduate coordinators, listed on the IUP admission letter, for advising and a registration pin number.
 Most graduate departments prefer students register for classes prior to coming to the United States.